 - 3. If the claimant paid for any funeral/burial expenses, copies of paid receipts or cancelled checks or verification from the provider that the bill(s) were paid by the claimant.
 The Program can only pay for services rendered.
-Therefore, if a bill for a memorial monument is still due the Provider, as part of the verification process, staff will call the provider to verify that the monument has been inscribed. - 4.
+Therefore, if a bill for a memorial monument is still due to the Provider, as part of the verification process, staff will call the provider to verify that the monument has been inscribed. - 4.
 If the claimant received any monies as a result of the death of the victim, such as life insurance, social security, or veteran's benefits, copies of these benefit statements must be included.
 These statements must include the name, address, and telephone number of the insurance/benefit provider, the policy number, the amount of the benefit and to whom the benefit was paid. - 5.
 If a memorial meal is prepared by the claimant, the original receipt(s) from the grocery store must be submitted.
 Receipts must have the name of the store, date of purchase, and must be within a reasonable time frame related to the funeral.
 The receipts should provide a detailed listing of the items purchased.
 If the receipt does not list what the purchased items were, then you the advocate may write in what was purchased according to the claimant.
 VCAP staff will review on a case by case basis for reasonableness. - 6.
 If the memorial meal is catered or held at a restaurant, the caterer's or restaurant's name, address, telephone number and invoice/receipt must be provided.
 If the memorial meal is contained in the funeral bill, the same documentation is required.

 Please Note: Charitable donations specifically designated for a funeral expense or which appear on a funeral bill or any eligible expense will be used as an offset.
 37 Pa. code §411.16(c).
+Crowdfunding sources are not considered as an offset unless they were used to pay for the funeral expense.